Destination

 Some example use cases:

-- Backstage, where a Backstage instance can be configured have its Catalog filled from a Git repository.
+- Backstage, where a Backstage instance can be configured to have its Catalog filled from a Git repository.

 Below is the full Spec for the Destination CRD: